MilesCranmer/PySR/README.md

 - [x] Performance: - Use an enum for functions instead of storing them?
     - Gets ~40% speedup on small test.
 - [x] Use @fastmath
+- [x] Try @spawn over each sub-population.
+Do random sort, compute mutation for each, then replace 10% oldest.
+- [x] Control max depth, rather than max number of nodes?
 - [ ] Sort these todo lists by priority

 ## Feature ideas